faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **2018**&nbsp; obfuscation of living allowances

-    I performed a [fairly comprehensive analysis]({{ "/how-transparent-was-lds-church-with-living-allowances/" | relative_url }}) of how the Church portrays living allowances for its senior male leadership.
-A good example of how the Church has obfuscated living allowances can be found in [this section]({{ "/how-transparent-was-lds-church-with-living-allowances/#lds-newsroom-obfuscation" | relative_url }}).
+    [An analysis]({{ "/how-transparent-was-lds-church-with-living-allowances/" | relative_url }}) of the transparency of the Church regarding living allowances suggests some lack of transparency.
+For example, the Church newsroom appears to have obfuscated living allowances in [this section]({{ "/how-transparent-was-lds-church-with-living-allowances/#lds-newsroom-obfuscation" | relative_url }}).

-* **2020**&nbsp; leaders did not want members to know about the size of Ensign Peak investments

-    Based on Roger Clarke's interview with the Wall Street Journal (as [reported by the Salt Lake Tribune](https://www.sltrib.com/news/2020/02/08/lds-church-kept-lid-its-b/)), it became apparent that LDS officials "kept the size of the church's $100 billion investment reserves secret"

 * **2013--2020**&nbsp; misleading footnotes in Gospel Topics essays and Come Follow Me Manual